dharmafly/tasket/README.md

 This will run [JSHint](http://jshint.com) against the codebase and write _tasket.js_ and _tasket.min.js_ in to the _client/media/js/build/pkg/_ directory.

-NOTE: Ignore any JSHint warnings for header.js and footer.js these are invalid JavaScript files used to wrap the Tasket application in a closure.
+NOTE: Ignore any JSHint warnings for header.js and footer.js, as these are partial JavaScript files used to enclose the Tasket application in a function closure.

 ## Debug mode